MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-ai-suggested-article-keywords-description.md

 # Configure AI suggestions for article keywords and description

-Correct metadata helps to locate articles that users search for.
-When authors create or update knowledge articles, AI suggestions for article keywords and descriptions can help them select the right metadata, thereby improving their productivity.
+Correct metadata helps locate articles that users search for.
+When authors create or update knowledge articles, AI suggestions for article keywords and descriptions help them select the right metadata, which improves their productivity.

-The key highlights of the AI suggestions feature are as follows:
+The key highlights of the AI suggestions feature are:

 - Enable authors by suggesting keywords and description based on the article content stored in the built-in knowledge article entity.
 - Enable admins to select the source data (text only) fields that the AI model will use; the default fields are **Title** and **Content**.

 > [!NOTE]
-> The AI suggestions feature is currently available only in specific geographical locations.
-More information: [Regional availability and service limits for Customer Service](cs-region-availability-service-limits.md).
+> The AI suggestions feature is currently available in specific geographical locations only.
+Learn more in [Regional availability and service limits for Customer Service](cs-region-availability-service-limits.md).

+## Prerequisites

+- You have the System Administrator role.
+- Authors have **Read** access to the **Keywords Description Suggestion Setting** custom entity.

 ## How AI suggestions for article keywords and descriptions work

 The **View suggested keywords and description** link appears in the default knowledge article form for authors when the article content field is updated and the knowledge article is saved.
-When authors select the link, it displays a dialog with suggested keywords and a description.
+When authors select the link, a dialog with suggested keywords and a description appears.

 If you have a custom form, you can add the **View suggested keywords and description** link only to the knowledge article entity.
-More information: [Enable AI suggestions for article keywords and description in a custom form](#enable-ai-suggestions-for-article-keywords-and-description-in-a-custom-form)
+Learn more in [Enable AI suggestions for article keywords and description in a custom form](#enable-ai-suggestions-for-article-keywords-and-description-in-a-custom-form).

 The AI model works as follows:

 - The text values from selected source data fields in **Settings** are sent to the AI model to generate suggestions.
 By default, the source data fields are **Title** and **Content**.
 - The model takes the first 2,200 characters to generate suggestions.
-To get good suggestions, we recommend that authors describe the problem to be solved within the first 2,200 characters in their articles.
+To get good suggestions, we recommend that authors describe the problem within the first 2,200 characters in their article.
-- Knowledge article keywords and a description are then suggested based on the knowledge article title and content, and are displayed in the **View suggested keywords and description** dialog.
+- Knowledge article keywords and a description are then suggested based on the knowledge article title and content, and appear in the **View suggested keywords and description** dialog.

-## Language support for article keywords and description suggestions

-AI suggestions for article keywords and description are supported in the following languages:

-- Dutch
-- English
-- French
-- German
-- Italian
-- Japanese
-- Spanish

-The language used in AI-generated suggestions is based on the language that the author has selected in the article record.
-An author can specify the language for an article on the **Summary** tab of the knowledge article form.

-## Prerequisites

-Ensure to meet the following requirements:

-- You have the System Administrator role.
-- Authors have **Read** access to the **Keywords Description Suggestion Setting** custom entity.

 ## Enable AI suggestions for article keywords and description

-You can enable AI suggestions for article keywords and description in the Customer Service admin center app by performing the following steps:
+You can enable AI suggestions for article keywords and description in the Customer Service admin center app.

-1. Go to the **Insights** page.

 1. In the site map, select **Insights** in **Operations**.
 The **Insights** page appears.

-1. On the Insights page, in the **Suggestions for knowledge article authors** section, select **Manage**.
+1. On the **Insights** page, in the **Suggestions for knowledge article authors** section, select **Manage**.
 The **Suggestions for knowledge article authors** page appears.

 1. On the **Settings** tab in the **Summary** area, set the **Enable keywords and description suggestions** toggle to **Yes**.
 By default, the model is based on the **Title** and **Content** values specified in the **Data mapping** area in **Knowledge article data fields**.

-1. Optional: Change the values for **Article title** and **Article content** if you don't want the model to use the default values.
+1. Optionally, cChange the values for **Article title** and **Article content** if you don't want the model to use the default values.
 The AI model uses the data that corresponds to the values you select.

 1. Select **Save**.